AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #49

-Automated regression test suite
+Automated regression test suite done

 Full regression suite against the eval datasets.
 Run on every specialist promotion attempt.
 Block promotion on regression.